8. Funding and Tuition Scholarships

 8.2- Graduate Assistantships

-Students receiving funding may be assigned to Graduate Assistantships under the direction of faculty in their department or elsewhere.
-Graduate assistants are expected to commit up to 18 hours per week to their graduate assistantship duties for the entire academic year, from approximately the third week of August through University commencement, including days when there are no classes but the University is open (e.g., the January and spring breaks).
+Students receiving funding may be assigned as graduate assistants (GAs) under the direction of a faculty member.
+Graduate assistants are expected to commit up to 18 hours per week to their graduate assistantship duties for the entire academic year, from approximately the third week of August through University commencement.
+This includes days when classes are not in session but the University remains open (e.g., winter break and spring break).
 A half graduate assistant financial aid package requires a commitment of up to nine hours per week.

 Most assistants work at a location on campus between 9 a.m. and 5 p.m., but some assignments require evening or weekend hours on campus.
 At the start of an assistantship, the student should ascertain from the department the expectations for hours and days to satisfy the nature of the duties.